-Such scams usually involve fraudsters listing a foreign company’s shares in the US, claiming that they can access foreign countries’ opportunities.
+Offshore scams usually involve fraudsters listing a foreign company’s shares in the US, claiming that they can access foreign countries’ opportunities.

-However, despite the negatives, there are some benefits associated with trading penny stocks:
+However, despite the negatives, there are some benefits associated with trading penny stocks.

 The main advantage of trading penny stocks is that they are cheap to buy.
-Hence you can get started with a small investing account.
+Hence, you can get started with a small investing account.